u39kun/ambari-grafana/README.md

 Note: You can set up multiple Ambari Data Sources if you wish to visualize multiple Ambari-managed clusters.

+In case you have not used Grafana before, the UI can be a little tricky to get used to.
+Here's a walk through of how to create a dashboard and add a graph to it.

 Create a New Dashboard
 ---
 ![Alt text](https://raw.githubusercontent.com/u39kun/ambari-grafana/master/screenshots/create-grafana-dashboard.png "Create a new dashboard")